Cost of LivingUpdated May 2026

 Is Dayton Cheap or Expensive for Rent Prices?

-Why does rent prices cost less in Dayton? a community where local business owners price for neighbors, not tourists — and it shows in every quote you get The midwest region's Temperature swings of 100+ degrees between seasons mean your HVAC system works harder than in any other region., and OH's regulatory environment also play a role.
+Why do rent prices cost less in Dayton? a community where local business owners price for neighbors, not tourists — and it shows in every quote you get The midwest region's Temperature swings of 100+ degrees between seasons mean your HVAC system works harder than in any other region., and OH's regulatory environment also play a role.
 Your budget will stretch further here than in most cities we track.

 Practical Advice for Dayton